-(2) Physical training (PT) uniforms, containing permanent military markings must be mutilated by the DoD Components to preclude non-military use.
-If military personnel are permitted to retain PT clothing for personal use at time of departure from the Military, they are advised to be vigilant to prevent unauthorized use.

-(3) Clothing without any insignia has the potential for reuse.
-However, it must be processed according to the section 35 of this enclosure.

-b.
-Medals of Honor, Service Ribbons, and Metal Force Protection (FP) and Fire Protection Identification Badges c.
+- (2) Physical training (PT) uniforms, containing permanent military markings must be mutilated by the DoD Components to preclude non-military use.
+If military personnel are permitted to retain PT clothing for personal use at time of departure from the Military, they are advised to be vigilant to prevent unauthorized use. - (3) Clothing without any insignia has the potential for reuse.
+However, it must be processed according to the section 35 of this enclosure. - b.
+Medals of Honor, Service Ribbons, and Metal Force Protection (FP) and Fire Protection Identification Badges - (1) The generating activity will destroy medals of honor and Service ribbons. - (2) Metal FP and fire protection identification badges may be turned in to DLA Disposition Services sites; however, they can only be reutilized.
+They cannot be transferred, donated, or sold, but must be mutilated by the DLA Disposition Services site. - c.
 Decorations, Badges, Service Awards, Medals, Ribbons, Distinctive (Metal) Buttons, and Insignia Other Than Those Identified.
 These may be reutilized or offered for sale with conditions of sale relative to the legal restrictions in paragraph 48d of this enclosure.
 They may not be transferred or donated.